mathiasbynens/hashtag-regex/README.md

 _hashtag-regex_ offers a regular expression to match hashtag identifiers [as per the Unicode Standard](http://unicode.org/reports/tr31/#hashtag_identifiers).

-This repository contains a script that generates this regular expression based on [the data from Unicode Technical Report #51](https://github.com/mathiasbynens/unicode-tr51).
-Because of this, the regular expression can easily be updated whenever the Unicode Standard.
+This repository contains a script that generates this regular expression based on the Unicode data.
+Because of this, the regular expression can easily be updated whenever the Unicode Standard changes.

 ## Installation